mozilla/skywriter/docs/devguide/tour.html.markdown

 In a fresh bespinclient checkout, there are four top-level directories of note:

 * docs - the documentation source files, of which this tour is a part.
-* frameworks - the project source code.
+* frameworks - the location of Bespin's plugin system.
 * apps - the location of the applications (in SproutCore terminology) that are built on the infrastructure in frameworks.
-* src - this directory is from the initial Reboot work and will go away once everything has migrated to the frameworks directory.
+* plugins - this is where most of Bespin lives
+* sproutcore - a snapshot of [SproutCore](http://sproutcore.com), which is
+  a JavaScript GUI toolkit that Bespin relies on.

 When things are fully set up, there are also some other directories of interest:

 * bin - this is the Python virtualenv bin directory, containing various scripts used to manage the project and start things up.
-* abbot - the SproutCore build system

 There are a couple of directories that are not interesting: